isomerpages/sndgo-snt/index.md

       image: /images/Home Page/SNT Kids Home Image.jpeg
   - infopic:
       title: For Working Adults
-      description: Pick up skills you can apply at your workplace.
+      description: Want to level up on tech skills for your work?
 From data analytics to robotics, to softer skills like digital marketing, our subject experts cover them all.
       button: Register Here